abhijeets54/CryptoWeather-Nexus/README.md

-# CryptoWind
+# CryptoWeather Nexus

-A comprehensive cryptocurrency dashboard with real-time price tracking, historical charts, weather information, and crypto news.
+A comprehensive cryptocurrency and weather dashboard with real-time price tracking, historical charts, weather information, and crypto news.

 ## Features